ashleynguyen04/DS4002/CS3/README.md

 Instructions on where to download the datasets from can be found here.
 The IMDB movie reviews and IMDB metadata will both download to your local computer as zip files.

 ## Scripts
-Code to create the merged dataset between the movie reviews and metadata as well as the sentiment analysis, can be found here.
+Example code to create the merged dataset between the movie reviews and metadata as well as the sentiment analysis, can be found here.
+Do not copy this code, but rather use it as a guide when creating your own scripts.

 ## Supplemental Materials
 Relevant articles surrounding sentiment analysis and Multinomial Naive Bayes model can be found here.